 In petanque, the word carreau refers to the perfect shot, when the thrown boule makes a direct hit on the target boule, knocking the target boule away and exactly taking its place.

-Outside of petanque, in everyday French, le carreau means “the square”.
+Outside of petanque, in everyday French, un carreau means “a square”.
 It can also be used to refer to square things such as window panes and floor tiles.
 It can also by extension be used to refer to tiled floors and to floors in general.
 Laisser quelqu’un sur le carreau is to lay somebody out on the floor, to deck him.

 The origin of the term is thought to have come from the fighting expression “rester carreau” – “to remain on the spot, to be laid out cold.”
 “Le carreau” means the “floor” (usually only applied to one that is either tiled or paved).

-The idea, I take it, is that when you rester carreau (“stay on the floor”) you drop like a rock to the floor and stay there.
+So when you rester carreau (“stay on the floor”) you drop to the floor like a rock and you stay there.
 Which is what a thrown petanque boule does when it makes a carreau.